acrylian/featured_image/README.md

 featured_image
 ================
-**Note: The functionality will be adapted for the next major Zenphoto release.
-It will not be directly compatible but there might be an importer.
-This plugin only gets general updates but no new features therefore.**
+**Note: This plugin will be officially included in Zenphoto 1.6.3.
+This repository therefore will not get any further updates and will be deleted once 1.6.3 has been released.**

 A [Zenphoto](http://www.zenphoto.org) plugin to attach an image from the gallery to a Zenpage article, category or page as an "featured image".
 You can use this image for example for headers of your single article/page/category pages or within the news article list as a thumbnail.